Eric Ulrich: Chair of New York Council Veterans Committee

 Ulrich served as Chair of the New York City Council's Veterans Committee.
 Following her election to Council Speaker (in which she had received support from Ulrich), Melissa Mark-Viverito appointed Ulrich to the Veterans Affairs post.
 Ulrich refuted speculation that his support for Viverito was a quid pro quo for obtaining his Committee Chairmanship, and instead said that supporting her was his best option for bringing her attention to the needs of his constituents.

 Following remarks by presidential candidate Donald Trump that John McCain was not a war hero, Ulrich rejected his comments, calling them "a slap in the face to New York City’s veterans and their families, especially those who had been 'captured' as former POWs."
 Ulrich wrote a letter July 20, 2015, to Jamaica Hospital, urging the Board of Directors to remove Trump's name from the nursing home.
 The Trump Pavilion for Nursing and Rehabilitation was named after Mary Anne Trump, and was built in 1975 with donations from Donald Trump's parents.
 The Trump name remains on the Pavilion.
 Ulrich endorsed John Kasich over Trump during his presidential run in 2016.
-When Trump became the presumptive nominee, Ulrich said he disliked Trump's offensive comments and speeches, but said he may vote for him should he "come around by [Election Day]".
+When Trump became the presumptive nominee, Ulrich said he disliked Trump's offensive comments and speeches, but said he might end up voting for him should he "come around by [Election Day]".